dvdsk/mh-zx-driver/README.md

 MH-Z* family CO2 sensor driver built on top of `embedded-io-async` primitives.
 This is a `no_std` crate suitable for use on bare-metal.

+A fork of `https://github.com/xaep/mh-zx-driver` adapting the project to work with embedded-io-async.

 ## Example
 ```rust
 // assume you have some embedded hal implementation giving you